Are you thinking about sending your first-ever direct mail campaign?

-Mailing House – A company that prepares and organises large scale dispatch of letters, packets and parcels.
+Mailing House – A company that prepares and organises large-scale dispatch of letters, packets and parcels.

 Mono – Printing in black.

-PDF Proofs – A portable document format that gives the client an idea of what the finished print should like.
+PDF Proofs – A portable document format that gives the client an idea of what the finished print should look like.

 Poly Wrapping – Clear wrap which can be used to enclose a mailing

-Postage – How much it costs to send letters or parcels by post.
+Postage – How much it costs to send letters or parcels by post?

 Retention – The efforts a company makes to keep customers or clients from going to competitors.

-Return Address – The address mail will be delivered to if the mail is undelivered to the recipient.
+Return Address – The address to mail will be delivered if the mail is undelivered to the recipient.

 Segmentation – Collating customers and prospects into small groups based on demographics or buying patterns, for example.

-Seed – The mailshot sent to the address of the purchaser of the direct mail campaign to test the landing data and quality of marketing campaign.
+Seed – The mailshot sent to the address of the purchaser of the direct mail campaign to test the landing data and quality of the marketing campaign.

 Simplex – Printed onto a single side of the paper.